 AMG has adopted best practices in corporate governance:

-• Independent Chair
+• Non-Executive Independent Board Chair

-• Independent Board committees
+• Independent Board Committees

 • World-class, diverse, and experienced Board